 Entering St.Joseph, this area is known as Cattlewash, so named because many people say that the cattle come down from the surrounding hillsides to wash themselves off in the sea.

 On a hillside to your right, look out for The Cove Guesthouse & Art Gallery, owned and managed by the Morley family.
 Mrs.Morley has a reputation for cooking delicious Caribbean food and providing a friendly atmosphere.
 The art on display is a bonus featuring the paintings of local artist, Gordan Parkinson.
 They open every day except Mondays and also cater for weddings and private functions.

 The road will eventually turn uphill.
 You’ll pass many Banana trees on the way up.
 Go left across a small bridge and when you reach the top of the hill, turn immediately downhill into Bathsheba.
 There is a sign indicating the turn just before the junction.

 Bathsheba is a historic seaside spa near and dear to Barbadians.
-The centre of the beach is locally known as the ‘Soup Bowl’ and is a very popular spot for surfers.
-One look at the waves and you will know why.
+The center of the beach is locally known as the ‘Soup Bowl’ and is a trendy spot for surfers.
+One look at the waves and you will understand why.

 In this stunning bay, you will come across The Bonito Bar and Restaurant.
 This establishment overlooks this spectacular stretch of the Atlantic coast and is an excellent choice to stop off and enjoy a drink or a local meal.
 Round House is another option for a delicious Caribbean meal.

 Continue following the coast road through Bathsheba until you make your way uphill where you will have your first sight of Hackleton’s Cliff, a coral escarpment, formerly a sea cliff covered in lush vegetation.
 According to legend, it was named after a man who had committed suicide by galloping his horse and leaping off the cliff at full speed.
 Poor horse!